Pastifier/Minishell/README.md

                       ( WORD1 )      ( WORD2 )
 ```

-The traversal and execution follow this process:
+The traversal and processing/interpreting follow this process:
-1. Traverse `WORD1` and execute it.
+1. Traverse `WORD1` and process it.
 2. Pipe its output to `WORD2`.
 3. Redirect the result of `WORD2` to `WORD3`.